Qinhuangdao Beidaihe Airport

-Qinhuangdao Beidaihe Airport (IATA: BPE, ICAO: ZBDH) is an airport serving the city of Qinhuangdao, Hebei Province, China.
+Qinhuangdao Beidaihe Airport (IATA: BPE, ICAO: ZBDH) is an airport serving the city of Qinhuangdao, Hebei province, north China.
 It is located in Longjiadian Town, Changli County, 47 km from the city center and 34 km from Beidaihe.

 History

 The Beidaihe Airport project was started in 2004, and received approval from the State Council in July 2009.
 The construction feasibility report was approved in May 2011, and construction officially began in April 2012.
 The airport was opened on 31 March 2016, replacing the old Shanhaiguan Airport, which was shared with the military, as Qinhuangdao's main airport.
 Shanhaiguan Airport reverted to sole military use.

 Facilities

 The airport occupies an area of 2,195 mu.
 It has a runway that is 2,600 meters long and 60 meters wide, and a 10,592 m2 terminal building.
 It is designed to handle 500,000 passengers and 1,200 tons of cargo annually.